feizc/Visual-LLaMA/README.md

 ## Open LLaMA Eyes to See the World

-This project aims to fine-tune LLaMA for visual understanding.
+This project aims to fine-tune LLaMA for visual information understanding.